EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.graph

 Plot second column as a function first column.
 Package: plot Description: Given a two column matrix, plot the second column as a function of the first column.
-The function may get additional
+The function may get additional argument like the plot command.